mariodavid/cuba-component-metadata-extensions/README.md

         Customer customer = customersTable.getSingleSelected();

-        metadataDialogs.createMetadataInputDialog(this, Customer.class)
+        entityDialogs.createEntityInputDialog(this, Customer.class)
             .withEntity(customer)
-                .withCloseListener(closeEvent -> /* ... */ )
-                .withCaption(messageBundle.getMessage("quickChange"))
+            .withCaption(messageBundle.getMessage("change"))
             .withParameters(
-                        metaPropertyParameter(Customer.class, "name")
+                    entityAttributeParameter(Customer.class, "name")
                             .withAutoBinding(false),
-                        metaPropertyParameter(Customer.class, "birthday")
+                    entityAttributeParameter(Customer.class, "birthday")
                             .withAutoBinding(true)
             )
+            .withCloseListener(closeEvent -> /* ... */)
             .show();
     }

 }
 ```

-The static method `metaPropertyParameter` is leveraged here to easily create `MetaPropertyInputParameter` instances.
+The static method `entityAttributeParameter` is leveraged here to easily create `EntityAttributeInputParameter` instances.

-The `MetaPropertyInputParameter` is very similar to the `InputParameter` from CUBA.
+The `EntityAttributeInputParameter` is very similar to the `InputParameter` from CUBA.

 #### Auto binding
 There is one attribute called `autoBinding`, which can be set through the corresponding builder method: `withAutoBinding`.
-It means, that in case the Metadata Input Dialog contains an entity reference through `withEntity(customer)`,
+It means, that in case the the Dialog contains an entity reference through `withEntity(customer)`,
-the value defined in the customer instance is used as the default value for the input field.
+the value defined in the customer instance is bound to the input field of the Input Dialog.
-Furthermore it writes back the value that was entered during the Dialog into the field of the entity instance

-For more information about the options for the parameter see [MetaPropertyInputParameter.java](https://github.com/mariodavid/cuba-component-metadata-extensions/blob/master/modules/gui/src/de/diedavids/cuba/metadataextensions/MetaPropertyInputParameter.java).
+For more information about the options for the parameter see [EntityAttributeInputParameter.java](https://github.com/mariodavid/cuba-component-metadata-extensions/blob/master/modules/gui/src/de/diedavids/cuba/metadataextensions/EntityAttributeInputParameter.java).

+### EntityDataProvider API

+The `de.diedavids.cuba.metadataextensions.dataprovider.EntityDataProvider` interface provides
+some convenient methods to get information about Entities and its entity attributes.

+It consists of the following APIs:

+* `entitiesLookupFieldOptions`
+* `entityAttributesLookupFieldOptions`
+* `businessEntityAttributes`

+Those methods allow to get Entity (attributes) in various forms.

+This API is a combination of the already existing `Metadata`, `MetadataTools` and `MessageTools` APIs of CUBA.

 ### Metadata Storage for Entities